presscustomizr/customizr/README.md

 * Initial Release

 # Copyright
 **Customizr** is a free WordPress theme designed by Nicolas Guillaume in Nice, France. ([website : Themes and Co](http://www.themesandco.com>))
 Feel free to use, modify and redistribute this theme as you like.
 You may remove any copyright references (unless required by third party components) and crediting is not necessary, but very appreciated... ;-D.
-Customizr is distributed under the terms of the GNU GPL
+Customizr is distributed under the terms of the GNU GPL.

 Enjoy it!